NaveenKaliannan/guide-to-good-software/DevOps/Jenkins.md

 ### Pipeline instructions from jenkins.io
 ****************************************
-The **Pipeline** script always starts with the pipeline block.
+* **Pipeline** script always starts with the pipeline block.

-The **agent** block specifies which Jenkins node/agent the Pipeline will run on.
+* The **agent block** specifies which Jenkins node/agent the Pipeline will run on.
+There are two types of agent nodes: master and slave nodes.
+The master node (also called the Jenkins controller) is created by default when Jenkins is installed.
+Any number of slave nodes can be created manually in Manage Jenkins -> Manage Nodes.
+Slave node can be a container, or a phyical machine or a remote machine.

 ```groovy
 // Run the entire pipeline on any available agent
 pipeline {